Riding the Trend or Protecting Profits | Vistra Corp. (VST)

 Vistra Corp.
-(NYSE:VST) went up by 0.95% from its latest closing price compared to the recent 1-year high of $24.20.
-The company’s stock price has collected -1.84% of loss in the last five trading sessions.
-Press Release reported on 08/16/21 that Keynotes, Educational Panels and 60 Companies to Present at the SNN Network Summer Virtual Event on August 17-19, 2021
+(NYSE:VST) went up by 2.33% from its latest closing price compared to the recent 1-year high of $24.20.
+The company’s stock price has collected 1.65% of gains in the last five trading sessions.
+Press Release reported on 08/19/21 that Vistra Completes Expansion of Battery Energy Storage System at its Flagship California Facility

 Is It Worth Investing in Vistra Corp.
 (NYSE :VST) Right Now?